I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfinterrupt-trytoacquireinterruptlock.md

 ## -remarks
 <p>Unlike <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>, <b>IWDFInterrupt::TryToAcquireInterruptLock</b> does not wait for the interrupt lock to become available if another thread is holding it.</p>

 <p>When running in an arbitrary thread, such as an I/O queue callback method, drivers must call <b>IWDFInterrupt::TryToAcquireInterruptLock</b> instead of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.
-For example, the driver calls <b>IWDFInterrupt::TryToAcquireInterruptLock</b> from <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>.
-Doing so avoids the possibility of deadlock, as described in the Remarks section of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.</p>

-<p>The driver must not attempt to acquire the lock recursively.
-If connected to the debugger, the framework introduces a breakpoint in this scenario.</p>

-<p>For more information about manual interrupt locking, see <a href="wdf.synchronizing_interrupt_code">Synchronizing Interrupt Code</a>.</p>

-<p>For more information about handling interrupts in UMDF drivers, see <a href="wdf.accessing_hardware_and_handling_interrupts">Accessing Hardware and Handling Interrupts</a>.</p>

-<p>Unlike <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>, <b>IWDFInterrupt::TryToAcquireInterruptLock</b> does not wait for the interrupt lock to become available if another thread is holding it.</p>

-<p>When running in an arbitrary thread, such as an I/O queue callback method, drivers must call <b>IWDFInterrupt::TryToAcquireInterruptLock</b> instead of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.
-For example, the driver calls <b>IWDFInterrupt::TryToAcquireInterruptLock</b> from <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>.
-Doing so avoids the possibility of deadlock, as described in the Remarks section of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.</p>

-<p>The driver must not attempt to acquire the lock recursively.
-If connected to the debugger, the framework introduces a breakpoint in this scenario.</p>

-<p>For more information about manual interrupt locking, see <a href="wdf.synchronizing_interrupt_code">Synchronizing Interrupt Code</a>.</p>

-<p>For more information about handling interrupts in UMDF drivers, see <a href="wdf.accessing_hardware_and_handling_interrupts">Accessing Hardware and Handling Interrupts</a>.</p>

-<p>Unlike <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>, <b>IWDFInterrupt::TryToAcquireInterruptLock</b> does not wait for the interrupt lock to become available if another thread is holding it.</p>

-<p>When running in an arbitrary thread, such as an I/O queue callback method, drivers must call <b>IWDFInterrupt::TryToAcquireInterruptLock</b> instead of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.
-For example, the driver calls <b>IWDFInterrupt::TryToAcquireInterruptLock</b> from <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>.
-Doing so avoids the possibility of deadlock, as described in the Remarks section of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.</p>

-<p>The driver must not attempt to acquire the lock recursively.
-If connected to the debugger, the framework introduces a breakpoint in this scenario.</p>

-<p>For more information about manual interrupt locking, see <a href="wdf.synchronizing_interrupt_code">Synchronizing Interrupt Code</a>.</p>

-<p>For more information about handling interrupts in UMDF drivers, see <a href="wdf.accessing_hardware_and_handling_interrupts">Accessing Hardware and Handling Interrupts</a>.</p>

-<p>Unlike <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>, <b>IWDFInterrupt::TryToAcquireInterruptLock</b> does not wait for the interrupt lock to become available if another thread is holding it.</p>

-<p>When running in an arbitrary thread, such as an I/O queue callback method, drivers must call <b>IWDFInterrupt::TryToAcquireInterruptLock</b> instead of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.
-For example, the driver calls <b>IWDFInterrupt::TryToAcquireInterruptLock</b> from <a href="https://msdn.microsoft.com/library/windows/hardware/ff556875">IQueueCallbackRead::OnRead</a>.
+For example, the driver calls <b>IWDFInterrupt::TryToAcquireInterruptLock</b> from <a href="wdf.iqueuecallbackread_onread">IQueueCallbackRead::OnRead</a>.
 Doing so avoids the possibility of deadlock, as described in the Remarks section of <a href="wdf.iwdfinterrupt_acquireinterruptlock">IWDFInterrupt::AcquireInterruptLock</a>.</p>

 <p>The driver must not attempt to acquire the lock recursively.
 If connected to the debugger, the framework introduces a breakpoint in this scenario.</p>